 Sauna, rinse, swim, repeat – my new mantra, thanks to the Schlosshotel Berlin by Patrick Hellmann.

-Breakfast and Bees
+Outdoor breakfast and Bees

 The weather has been stunning in Berlin, so I take my breakfast to the outdoor terrace rather than staying inside.
 Bossa Nova cafe music plays softly in the background and bees dance in and out of some nearby flowers.
 After a few minutes enjoying the view, the bees become interested in my very large fruit bowl, but it’s too good to share.
 I enjoy a cup of tea, which is expertly chosen for me by the hotel staff, before wandering through the garden.